 It would even be possible for consumers to adapt their settings based on personal preferences or to combine this contextual information with other elements on the device, which would further strengthen the value proposition being offered.

 Over time, we envisage more granularity within each of these four categories but this combination of scenes enables device manufacturers to offer exciting and helpful benefits.
 Meanwhile, scene recognition still meet targets for compactness, which is a key feature of all of our sound recognition technology.

 So why are physical location and acoustic scene not the same?
 As Chris explains, the two have very different meanings and interpretations.

 “Take an airport departure gate as an example,” he says, “you arrive early and you’re on your own.

-“The acoustic environment is calm and sombre at first.
-But as other passengers slowly arrive, the soundscape becomes much more chaotic and lively.
+“The acoustic environment is calm at first.
+But as other passengers slowly arrive, the soundscape becomes much more chaotic.

 “The consumer hasn’t changed their physical location, they haven’t even moved from where they are sitting, but their smartphone or headphones still adapted to what’s happening around them during that time.”